kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

     self.__stars = stars
 ```

+Lets examine this code in more detail.

 The constructor `def __init__(self, stars, street, zipcode, country):` method
 takes explicitly an instance of itself (`self`) and the remaining arguments.

-[^constructor]: this is not technically a constructor, although it is called right after the creation of the object and, for all terms and purposes in this book, it is the same.
+[^constructor]: this is not technically a constructor, although it is called right
+after the creation of the object and, for all purposes in this book, it is the same.

 Python provides a special syntax for getters and setters that wrap the attribute